HCL-TECH-SOFTWARE/digital-experience/docs/trouble/cw_create_addnode.md

 |Skip the step|If you successfully completed the step before, then skip this step.|
 |Clean up step|None required|

-# Manual Step: Verify that the portal node and deployment manager system clocks are within 5 minutes of each other {#AppropriateActionsForIfYouMustRunAC-15 .task}
+# Manual Step: Verify that the portal node and deployment manager system clocks are within 5 minutes of each other

 Manual step errors occur outside the context of the wizard.